strasse34/pp5-drf-api/README.md

 ##### Deployment

-- Project is deployed in Heroku and click on view app to proceed to deployed url
+- Project was deployed in Heroku

 ### Forking the GitHub Repository